supervisely-ecosystem/render-video-labels-to-mp4/README.md

 ## Overview

 Creates presentation mp4 file based on labeled video.
+Object instances are always rendered with random colors.
+It helps to distinguish objects of the same class on the frame.
+Class name is rendered with original class color.

 ## How To Use